set-de/jwt-middleware/README.md

 # Dynamic JWT Validation Middleware

+## Preface

+This is the work of Agilezebra an copied from https://github.com/agilezebra/jwt-middleware mainly for security reasons to be independent of other resources.

+## What's it?

 This is a middleware plugin for [Traefik](https://github.com/containous/traefik) with the following features:
 * Validation of JSON Web Tokens in cookies, headers, and/or query string parameters for access control.
 * Dynamic lookup of public keys from the well-known OpenID configuration of whitelisted issuers.